swup/docs/src/docs/other/common-issues.md

 ## Escaped characters inside `<noscript>`

 Some browsers (Safari, older versions of IE) escape characters inside of `noscript` tags when placed into the DOM with `element.innerHTML` as swup does.
 That is usually not an issue unless the contents of the `noscript` tags are further used in your JavaScript code.
 If that's the case, the characters need to be unescaped with [regex replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace), a pretty creative way using `textarea` mentioned [in this thread](https://github.com/swup/swup/issues/107) or in any other way.

 See [this issue](https://github.com/swup/swup/issues/107) for more information.

 ## Canonical link tag causes indexing issues

-Swup does not update the contents of the `head` tag after each visit — it only updates the document `title`.
+Swup doesn't automatically update the contents of the `head` tag — it only updates the document `title`.
 This can lead to issues with wrong canonical links appearing in search results since search engines these days simulate actual devices with enabled JS for crawling websites.

 The official way to solve this is using the [head-plugin](/plugins/head-plugin/) which will update the head tag on each visit.
 To tackle this at the root level, consider using XML sitemaps to index your site.